 - The right pan for a stir-fry is a wok.
 If you don't have a wok use, a light sauté pan that you can heat on medium to high.
 Never use non-stick pots or heavy bottom pans.
 Non-stick will get ruined, and the heavy bottom pan will create steam.

 - Mise en plas or prepare before you stir-fry.
 A stir-fry is a quick dish, which means you have to get all the things ready before you turn that heat on.
-Cut the ingredients you need, prepare the sauce, have the garnish chopped.
+Cut the ingredients you need, prepare the sauce, and have the garnish chopped.
 Keep that serving platter on hand so you can take it off the heat quickly.

 - Quick-cooking - Most stir-fry dishes take not more than 7 to 10 minutes on the heat.
 The idea of stir-fry is to cook quickly on high heat so keep that flame on high or medium-high.
 Use a splash of water when necessary to bring down the temperature of the heat in the pan.
 Never leave the